-Most boot camps in Shippensburg, PA on their own will not speak to family problems but simply return a somewhat more compliant teen to the same home situation in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Shippensburg, PA may be a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Shippensburg, Pennsylvania fail to solve deeper issues but simply return a somewhat more compliant teen to the same home situation in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Shippensburg, Pennsylvania may be a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway another option that combines the strengths of the military approach with the therapeutic input of a therapeutic boarding school.
-Gateway, located in the Panhandle of Florida, is a Christian military boarding school that has helped – and brought healing to- struggling teenage boys and their families from homes all across the country for more than 20 years.
+Gateway, located in the Panhandle of Florida, is a Christian program that has helped thousands of struggling teenage boys and their families from homes all across the country for more than 20 years.
 Struggling teenage boys from Shippensburg, Pennsylvania and other cities receive an accredited academic program, counseling and teaching, instruction in military drill and history, and the discipline for which boot camps are known.
-Gateway offers a caring staff that cares deeply about each teen.
+Gateway offers staff that care deeply about each student.
 Gateway is a military-style school that features several important components that are typically absent from boot camps.
 Those include:

 - Caring staff and mentors who provide positive role models and individual mentorship, not simply breaking teens down.